In his brilliant book, Morals Not Knowledge, John Evans has argued that

 This conflict obviously rears its head for many with "God or evolution."
 Since that's often true in our country, where Christianity is the dominant religion, what about Buddhists?
 The simple answer: they don’t carry this burden, partly because they don't believe in a Creator God.
 81% of American Buddhists accept evolution.
 Pew Research states quite simply,

-I mention this because if one begins with the connection of all sentient life, like Buddhism does, then it’s not hard to links to evolutionary thought.
+“Many Buddhists see no inherent conflict between their religious teachings and evolutionary theory.
+Indeed, according to some Buddhist thinkers, certain aspects of Darwin’s theory are consistent with some of the religion’s core teachings, such as the notion that all life is impermanent.”
+Pew ReportI mention this because if one begins with the connection of all sentient life, like Buddhism does, then it’s not hard to links to evolutionary thought.
 In fact, the Buddhist scholar Inoue Enryo argued that Buddhism can embrace evolutionary thought because it holds to “no sharp distinction between humans and animals as Christians claim….”

 Moreover, it’s therefore no grand step to the Buddhist commitment to ahimsa, or non-violence, for all sentient beings.
 This, of course, can come into conflict with scientific research, especially animal testing.
 In their research collected in the book, Science and Secularity, Elaine Howard Ecklund and her colleagues quoted a Taiwanese biologist commenting, “Buddhism is about not killing.”

-Christian ethics and s
+Christian ethics and science

 Recently, when I was talking with a pastor who heads a Hispanic Christian ministry, he told me this, “Many Latinos drive trucks.
 And, in the next ten years, those jobs will be lost to Artificial Intelligence.
 I want to encourage my flock to be creating AI.”
 The effects of technology and science often displace jobs, and so we arrive at justice, one of the ethical foundations of Christianity (which it, of course, adapts from its Jewish roots).